 - continually look for ways to minimise waste, emissions and discharge of their operations, products and services;

-- respect their neighbors and contribute to the societies in which they operate;
+- respect their neighbours and contribute to the societies in which they operate

-Contractors and suppliers conduct their activities in a manner that respects human rights as set out in the UN Universal Declaration of Human Rights and the core conventions of the International Labour Organization (ILO) including ensuring:
+Contractors and suppliers conduct their activities in a manner that respects human rights as set out in the United Nations Universal Declaration of Human Rights and the core conventions of the International Labour Organization (ILO) including ensuring:

 - providing wages and benefits that meet or exceed the national legal standards.

 You may also be interested in

 We began reporting voluntarily on our environmental performance with the first Shell Report that covered 1997.
 We do it to be open and honest, and to show how we are contributing to sustainable development.
 Download our latest Sustainability Report to find out more.

 How will the world meet growing energy demand while reducing carbon dioxide emissions?
 The award-winning Energy Podcast investigates.
 Listen and subscribe here.